pwang30/SCC_UC_Bilevel/README.md

   1. "_admittance_matrix_calculation.jl_" calculates the impedance of transmission lines of the system, easy to follow.

   2. "_dataset_gene.jl_" generates the data for classification, i.e., the offline trainning process mentioned in the second chapter of our paper.
-The subfunction "_admittance_matrix_calculation.jl_" is called here to obtain the transmissin line admittance matrix which is combined with the generators' admittance matrix (refer to line 76 in "_dataset_gene.jl_", from line 79-86, it is the equation of actual, exact SCL representation).
+The subfunction "_admittance_matrix_calculation.jl_" is called here to obtain the transmissin line admittance matrix which is combined with the generators' admittance matrix (refer to line 76 in "_dataset_gene.jl_", from line 79-86, it is the equation of actual, exact SCC representation).
 The remainder of code is generating all possible UC status pairs of generators.
 The matrix "I_SCC_all_buses_scenarios" are the SCC corresponding to "matrix_ω" (storing UC status and capacity factor of IBR, comprising all possible scenarios).

   3. "_offline_trainning.jl_" is the trainning process, with inputting parameters from above subfunctions.